TileDB-Inc/TileDB/format_spec/array_schema.md

 If a current domain is empty, only the version number and the empty flag are serialized to storage.

-The current current domain format version is `1`.
+The current domain format is versioned separately from arrays.
+The current version is `1`.

 | **Field** | **Type** | **Description** |
 | :--- | :--- | :--- |